lsst/ap_pipe/doc/lsst.ap.pipe/pipeline-tutorial-gen2.rst

 responsibility to ensure the data you want to process and your templates do indeed overlap with each other, ap_pipe supports the ``--show data`` flag.

-To get a list of all the dataIds available in ``repo`` in lieu of actually running ap_pipe, try
+To get a list of all the g-band dataIds available in ``repo`` in lieu of actually running ap_pipe, try

 .. prompt:: bash

-   ap_pipe.py repo --calib repo/calibs --rerun processed --id visit=123456 ccdnum=42 filter=g --show data
+   ap_pipe.py repo --calib repo/calibs --rerun processed --id filter=g --show data

 Running on other cameras